 - Does your breeder require you to sign a contract?
 Many breeders request signed contracts when selling pups.
 Ask to see a copy of the contract in advance of committing to a purchase and discuss the contract with your breeder if you have any questions about the contents.

 - Are either of the parents NAVHDA or equivalent tested?
 The NAVHDA testing requirements followed by many breeders provides an objective evaluation of the parents’ hunting and obedience qualities.
 While this is not important to some, it is a good discussion to have with your breeder.

 - If you are looking for a true hunting partner, you should ask if either or both parents have been hunted on wild birds and/or game.
-How they did?
-As this talent may be passed down to their pups.
+Discuss with the breeder what wild bird/game hunting the parents have been exposed to and how they did.
+Ask what their strengths and weaknesses are in the field.
+The talents of the parents may be passed down to their pups.